Have you ever had to put off writing a check...making a payment...until your next paycheck comes in?

 THEN SOMETHING HAPPENED...Not suddenly, but gradually, companies began to raise their rates for new policies, and, inevitably, for existing policies.
 And over time many insurers withdrew from the marketplace.
 They were, and are, still responsible for the policies they had sold (thanks to HIPAA), but the number of companies selling traditional LTC policies has dropped dramatically.

-Resources for an insured cushion against the cost of long term care have evolved from stand-alone (traditional) policies to choices between hybrid (life+long term care) or asset-based policies (single premium, or limited pay, life+long term care).
+A RESOURCE EVOLUTION...Resources for an insured cushion against the cost of long term care have evolved from stand-alone or traditional policies to choices between so-called hybrid products combining life and LTC benefits in asset based LTC contracts.

 Very limited benefit period (e.g., 360 days) policies are now also available, clearly not providing long term care coverage, but which do offer care at home, in assisted living, or in skilled nursing facilities.

 Many life policies now offer riders that also provide options for care at home, in assisted living, or in skilled nursing facilities.
 Some provide LTC riders while others offer chronic illness riders.
 The difference between them can be critical in the event of a claim.
 While benefits for both must meet the same triggers as in a traditional LTC policy, one requires that the condition be likely to last 90 days or longer while the other requires certification that the condition is permanent.